 People tend to associate an alien abduction with a person being 'beamed' up into a craft where their body is subjected to physical testing, well at least that is what movies tell us.
 An encounter with a ghost of spirit is quite often a feeling and a sighting and maybe an object moving, again this what television and movies have taught us.
 Both are portrayed as something negative and something to be feared.
 Because they are so sensationalized in this format, does this mean when someone comes forward with a report of an experience that we tend to think it didn't happen?
 Before we do go a little deeper, I think it is important to approach a person's claims about alien abduction the same way you would with someone who says they have seen a ghost.
-For some reason, a lot of people within the paranormal field will opening welcome the idea of spirits and ghosts, but scoff at the idea of alien encounters and vice versa.
+For some reason, a lot of people within the paranormal field will openly welcome the idea of spirits and ghosts but scoff at the idea of alien encounters and vice versa.
 I find this quite puzzling as what makes one more plausible than the other?
 There is evidence to suggest both could be possible yet nothing concrete to prove the existence of either.
 What you are left with is the human experience.
 You are taking the word of a person.
 How valid is a person's word?
 This is not to say that a person has not experienced as the experience is indeed very real to them.
 Maybe it really happened?
-Maybe it was perception?
+Maybe it was a perception?
 While we cannot prove that it did happen, we also cannot prove that it didn't.
 We can only speculate either way.
 What should be explored however is the common connections between both ghostly and alien encounters as there are a lot of similarities to consider.
 Maybe the key to both is within our consciousness?
 What if in the case of an alien abduction it is just a person's consciousness that is abducted?
-What if in the case of of haunting it is a projection of our own consciousness?
+What if in the case of haunting it is a projection of our own consciousness?

 According to psychology today, there are 5 common psychological traits that are commonly associated with alien abduction.
 When I look through the below list, I would argue that these are not exclusive to alien abduction, they are also commonly associated with reported experiences with a ghost or spirit as well.